TThibeau/password-manager-GUI/README.md

 [![Password manager screenshot][product-screenshot]](https://github.com/TThibeau/password-manager-GUI/Pw_manager_screenshot.png)

 A password manager application for locally storing login details for websites.
 The 'Search' button allows for searching previously entered login details.
-If a login was previously registered for that specific website and the Search button is pressed messagebox will pop up with the corresponding details and the password is copied to the clipboard.
+If a login was previously registered for that specific website and the button is pressed, a messagebox will pop up with the corresponding details and the password is copied to the clipboard.
 The 'Generate password' button automatically enters a strong password and copies the password to the clipboard.

 [![Messagebox screenshot][messagebox-screenshot]](https://github.com/TThibeau/password-manager-GUI/messagebox.png)